alco/2048-elixir/README.md

 </div>

 The game continues until a tile with number 2048 is created, which means you have won.
-The game is lost when no more free cells remain in grid and there are no valid moves left.
+The game is lost when no more free cells remain on the grid and there are no valid moves left.

 ## Multi-player mode